Supporting Parents Through the IEP Process

 Not sure if your child might benefit from special education services or an IEP?

-Our psychoeducation consultations help families understand their child’s learning, behavior, and emotional needs.
-We review assessment results, provide guidance on educational options, and help you make informed decisions to support your child’s growth and success at school.
+Psychoeducation consultations help families better understand their child’s learning, behavior, and emotional needs.
+I review assessment results, provide guidance on educational options, and support you in making informed decisions that promote your child’s growth and success at schol.

 What Parents Say

-As a school psychologist, I know how overwhelming it can feel when your child or teen struggles with communication, social skills, or behavior.
-Many parents notice early signs before age three, such as difficulty expressing needs, seeming to be in their own world, or engaging in repetitive behaviors.
-Sometimes these signs are subtle, and receiving news that your child qualifies for special education can feel confusing and stressful.
-You may find yourself asking,
+As a school psychologist, I understand how overwhelming it can feel when your child or teen struggles with communication, social skills, or behavior.
+Some parents notice early signs before age three, such as difficulty expressing needs, withdrawal, or repetitive behaviors.
+Other times, concerns are subtle, and learning that your child qualifies for special education can feel confusing and stressful.
+You may find yourself wondering what it means and how to best support your child.

 Close-up shot of a yellow school bus with a blue sky background, showcasing cloud formations.